IvanaPetrushevska/IvanaPetrushevska/README.md

 </p>

 ## 🌱 Currently
-- Dedicated to test automation using Java with Selenium
+- Dedicated to test automation
 - Expanding API testing knowledge with Postman

 ## 💞️ Looking to